frederiksemmel/linicrypt_typst/main.typ

   f(h,m) = E(c h + d m, e h + f m) + a h + b m
 $

-If we see this as a Linicryp program, this is its canonical representation:
+If we see this as a Linicrypt program, this is its canonical representation:
 #align(center)[
   #grid(
     columns: 3,